Devisrisamidurai/Devops/cmhz22hso000202jv9fkmgjts.md

 Hello world from Kubernetes!!
 This is Go web server running in localhost.
 ```

-Now, let’s stop the minikube cluster and then gracefully delete it
+Now, let’s stop the minikube cluster and then gracefully delete it.
+Clean up!

 ```bash
 $ minikube stop